 By eating a healthy whole foods diet (no refined carbohydrates & sugar), and taking a probiotic supplement every day, you can reverse the damage and regain a healthy balance of micro flora in your body.
 Research has shown that probiotic supplements can significantly decrease allergic responses to food as well as help control inflammation.

 Try to get at least 20 billion CFU's (colony forming units) per day.
 You can achieve this by consuming any combination of yogurt, kefir, probiotic shots, and probiotic supplements.
 Garden of Life RAW Probiotics Ultimate Care is the probiotic supplement (capsule) I recommend.
 It contains an impressive variety (34 strains) of good bacteria and 100 billion CFU's.
+Expensive, but worth it to get your gut flora back in shape.

 These anti-inflammatory fatty acids used to be a staple in our diets.
 But with the emergence of processed food, fast food, and junk food - we hardly get any omega-3 fats nowadays [14].
 The ideal ratio of omega-6 fats (pro-inflammatory) to omega-3 fats (anti-inflammatory) is in the range of 1:1 to 2:1.
 The typical American diet provides a ratio of about 20:1 to 30:1!
 No wonder we have so many chronic inflammatory diseases like arthritis, heart disease, and asthma running rampant these days.